Connectedness properties and splittings of groups with isolated flats: Peripheral splittings

+If $(G,\mathbb{P})$ is atomic then the last conclusion of this theorem holds.
+In general the component vertex groups of the maximal peripheral splitting inherit a natural relatively hyperbolic structure, but they do not need to be atomic.
+See \cite{HruskaRuaneHierarchies} for examples of relatively hyperbolic groups whose component groups are not atomic, and which require a nontrivial hierarchy of splittings over parabolic subgroups in order to reach atomic groups.

+In order to ensure that the maximal peripheral splitting has atomic component vertex groups, we need to focus on the special case of locally finite splittings, which are better behaved than the general case.
 A peripheral splitting $\mathcal{G}$ is \emph{locally finite} if for each peripheral vertex group $P$ the adjacent edge groups include as finite index subgroups of $P$.
 Equivalently, in the Bass--Serre tree $T$ for $\mathcal{G}$, the vertex $v$ stabilized by $P$ has finite valence.
 The following theorem summarizes key properties of the component vertex groups in the unique maximal peripheral splitting in the special case that this splitting is locally finite.
+For simplicity we have stated this result only in the isolated flats setting, which is the only case needed in this paper.

-\begin{thm} Let $(G,\P)$ be relatively hyperbolic such that $G$ is one-ended and each $P \in \P$ is finitely presented, does not contain an infinite torsion subgroup, and is one-ended.
+\begin{thm} Let $(G,\P)$ be relatively hyperbolic such that $G$ is one-ended and each $P \in \P$ is virtually abelian of $\Q$--rank at least two.
 Suppose the maximal peripheral splitting $\mathcal{G}$ of $(G,\P)$ is locally finite.